casper-network/docs-archive/dapp-dev-guide/calling-contracts.rst

 Step 3: Query the contract State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that we have the hash of the contract, we can query the contract's internal state.
 To do this, we pass in the contract's hash and the global state hash.
-If we look at the ERC20 contract, we see that there is a token name specified as ``_name``.
+If we look at the ERC20 contract, we see a token name specified as ``_name``.
 We can query for the value stored here.

 .. code-block:: bash